kk7nc/Text_Classification/README.rst

 **pre-trained models:**

-We have several different English language pre-trained biLMs available for use.
+We have got several pre-trained English language biLMs available for use.
 Each model is specified with two separate files, a JSON formatted "options" file with hyperparameters and a hdf5 formatted file with the model weights.
 Links to the pre-trained models are available `here <https://allennlp.org/elmo>`__.

 There are three ways to integrate ELMo representations into a downstream task, depending on your use case.